 Our solution is available and shared as reusable application to the AWS Serverless Application Repository (AWS SAR).

 A serverless application is a combination of Lambda functions, event sources, and other resources that work together to perform tasks.
-For this application, we use the open-source AWS Serverless Application Model (AWS SAM) to declare the parameters, resources and metadata of the SQS-DLQ-Replay solution.
+For this application, we use the open-source AWS Serverless Application Model (AWS SAM) to declare the parameters, resources, and metadata of the SQS-DLQ-Replay solution.

 We declare several sections in our AWS SAM template: